kb2ma/cotel/doc/user-guide.md

 The response to a request appears below the Send and Reset buttons.
 It shows "complete" when no more responses are expected.
 (As described above a request may receive multiple responses that include a Block2 option.)

-The response area shows the CoAP code for the response, as well as any options and any payload.
+The response area shows the CoAP Code for the response, like 2.05, as well as any options and any payload.
 For more about options and the payload, see the descriptions above.
-For a response, you may only view the options and response; they are read-only.
+For a response, you only may view the options and response; they are read-only.

 # Local Setup